ryanwcchan/pern-chat-app/README.md

 - **Understand Deployment**: Learn to deploy a full-stack application to production environments, including configuring database hosting and managing environment variables.

-This project was an oppourtunity to learn and practice build a real-world application while improving my proficiency in developing dynamic, interactive, and secure web applications.
+This project was an oppourtunity to learn and practice building a real-world application while improving my proficiency in developing dynamic, interactive, and secure web applications.
 This project was also a stepping stone for a more advanced project that includes real-time chatting features.

 ## Features
 - **Real-Time Messaging**: Using __Socket.IO__ for real-time updates